 - 1. The product is turned on or the Tray 2 cassette is inserted. - 2.
 The lift-up operation and the lifting plate spring move up the lifting plate to the position where the paper can be picked up. - 3.
-The DC controller rotates the pickup motor when it receives a print command from the formatter. - The Tray 2 cassette (CST) feed roller rotates. - 5.
+The DC controller rotates the pickup motor when it receives a print command from the formatter. - 4.
+The Tray 2 cassette (CST) feed roller rotates. - 5.
 The Tray 2 cassette (CST) pickup solenoid is driven at a specified timing. - 6.
 The Tray 2 cassette (CST) pickup roller rotates and picks up the paper. - 7.
 The Tray 2 cassette (CST) separation roller removes any multiple-fed sheets. - 8.
-One sheet of paper is fed into the product. - NOTE: The lift-up operation pushes up the lifting plate to keep the stack surface of paper at the pickup position.
+One sheet of paper is fed into the product.